JackRubiralta/pelican-app/README.md

 - - News, Student Life, Arts, Athletics: each one is a block
 - - Athletics page is sports games and scores maybe athlete of the week and maybe articles
 - - Incase you missed it, from previous issue
-- - have meeting with someone on how to do it, look at the new york times front page as example
+- - have meeting with someone on how to do it, look at the new york times front page as example: opinions, news, art idk